Sony's Spider-Man Universe

 Sony's Spider-Man Universe (SSU) is an American media franchise and shared universe centered on a series of superhero films produced by Columbia Pictures in association with Marvel Entertainment.
-Distributed by Sony Pictures Releasing, the films are based on various Marvel Comics characters and properties commonly associated with Spider-Man.
+Distributed by Sony Pictures Releasing, the films are based on various Marvel Comics characters and properties associated with the character Spider-Man, who is not prominently featured in the franchise.
+Unlike other shared universes that establish crossovers between entries, the films in the SSU are loosely connected, with greater emphasis on standalone storytelling over interconnectivity.

-Work on an expanded universe using supporting characters from the Spider-Man films began by December 2013.
-Sony Pictures planned to use The Amazing Spider-Man 2 (2014) to launch several spin-off films focused on Spider-Man villains from the comics, including a Venom film.
-After the relative critical and financial disappointment of The Amazing Spider-Man 2, these plans were abandoned and in February 2015, Sony announced a deal to collaborate with Marvel Studios on future Spider-Man films and integrate the character into the Marvel Cinematic Universe (MCU).
-This relationship produced Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021), while Sony separately redeveloped Venom (2018) as a stand-alone film later established as beginning its own fictional universe.
+Sony Pictures, which owns the film rights to Spider-Man, began developing an expanded universe featuring supporting characters from the Spider-Man films by December 2013.
+The studio planned to use The Amazing Spider-Man 2 (2014) to launch several spin-off films focused on Spider-Man villains from the comics, including a Venom film.
+After the relative critical and financial disappointment of The Amazing Spider-Man 2, these plans were abandoned, and in February 2015, Sony announced a deal to collaborate with Marvel Studios on future Spider-Man films and integrate the character into the Marvel Cinematic Universe (MCU).
+This relationship produced Spider-Man: Homecoming (2017), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021), while Sony separately re-developed Venom (2018) as a stand-alone film with its own fictional universe.
 Sony and Marvel Studios renegotiated their deal in 2019 to share the Spider-Man character between the MCU and their standalone Marvel-based films.
-Venom was followed by Venom: Let There Be Carnage (2021) and Morbius (2022), both of which have mid-credit scenes that feature elements from the multiverse concept to link the SSU with the MCU.
-Venom and Morbius received negative reviews from critics while Venom: Let There Be Carnage received mixed reviews.
-The series has grossed a combined $1.5 billion worldwide.

-Sony is developing a number of live-action films based on Marvel characters, with scheduled releases for Kraven the Hunter in 2023, and El Muerto and Madame Web in 2024.
-Several more films are in various stages of development, and Sony Pictures Television is developing several live-action television series set in the same shared universe, which include Silk: Spider Society and an untitled Spider-Man Noir series.
+Venom was followed by Venom: Let There Be Carnage (2021) and Morbius (2022), both of which have mid-credits scenes that feature elements from the multiverse concept to link the SSU with the MCU, while Sony's animated Spider-Man: Across the Spider-Verse (2023) is also connected to the SSU.
+These were followed by Madame Web, Venom: The Last Dance, and Kraven the Hunter in 2024, which all feature additional characters related to Spider-Man in the comics.
+Morbius, Madame Web, and Kraven the Hunter received negative reviews from critics and were commercial failures, while the Venom films received mixed reviews and were commercially successful.
+The franchise has grossed over $2 billion worldwide.
+By the end of 2024, Sony stopped developing further films to focus on its other Spider-Man properties, such as the live-action Sony Pictures Television series Spider-Noir (2026), which is set in the same shared universe.